flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 # Relevance to Contemporary Society

-We believe that the enhanced understanding of data, data science, and machine learning that learning FluCoMa provides should be used as a lens to consider how these tools often uphold inequalities, injustices, and hegemonies in our societies.
+We believe that learning about data, data science, and machine learning through FluCoMa can be be used as a lens to consider how these tools operate in contemporary society, in particular to uphold inequalities, injustices, and hegemonies.
+By gaining fluency and understanding with these algorithms, one can come to understand what these algorithms are good for, what they are not good for, how they go wrong, and the relationship between data, algorithms, and the humans that use them.
+The skills and knowledge, both explicit and tacit, that working with FluCoMa and foster can be used to reflect on many of the AI events and concerns that are constantly appearing in the news.
+Pedagogues might draw on these events to use as discussion topics where a classroom of learners can collectively reflect on contemporary topics using the experience and understand built through FluCoMa.

 Below is a list of books (in no particular order) that provide many examples of contemporary technologies negative impacting marginalized communities.
 Many additionally offer directions for how to approach and use data science ethically.
 We recommend selecting a book or readings from these books to augment learning.
 Each of these is written for different audiences, so selecting which is best is at the instructor/learner's discretion.

 * _Data Feminism_ by Catherine D'Ignazio and Lauren F. Klein.
 * _Weapons of Math Destruction_ by Cathy O'Neil